Dutty Boukman: Ceremony at the Bois Caïman

-Contemporaneous accounts place the ceremony at Bois Caïman on or about 14 August 1791.
+Contemporaneous accounts place the ceremony at Bois Caïman on or about 14 August 1791 at the Choiseul plantation.
 Boukman and priestess Cécile Fatiman presided over the last of a series of meetings to organize a slave revolt for weeks in advance; the co-conspirators in attendance included Jean François, Biassou, Jeannot, and others.
-An animal was sacrificed, an oath was taken, and Boukman gave the following speech:
+A black pig was sacrificed, an oath was taken, and Boukman gave the following speech:

+The first primary source in the historical record referencing this speech comes from an account written by Hérard Dumesle in 1824, although it does not mention Boukman by name.
+Dumesle collected this account while traveling around Haiti and visiting the historical sites.
+While he did not include the names of those who gave him this account, it is very possible that he was able to talk with people who were at the meeting, although his writing is likely a dramatization, and includes references to Greek and Roman writings.

-According to Gothenburg University researcher Markel Thylefors, "The event of the Bois Caïman ceremony forms an important part of Haitian national identity as it relates to the very genesis of Haiti."
+According to University of Gothenburg researcher Markel Thylefors, "The event of the Bois Caïman ceremony forms an important part of Haitian national identity as it relates to the very genesis of Haiti."

 According to the Encyclopedia of African Religion, "Blood from the animal was given in a drink to the attendees to seal their fates in loyalty to the cause of liberation of Saint-Domingue."
+By drinking the blood, the attendees were making an oath that if broken would kill them.
+Scholars have linked this ceremony to traditional West African rituals, that enslaved people adapted for their cause.
 A week later, 1800 plantations had been destroyed and 1000 slaveholders killed.

 Boukman was not the first to attempt a slave uprising in Saint-Domingue, as he was preceded by others, such as Padrejean in 1676, and François Mackandal in 1757.
 However, his large size, warrior-like appearance, and fearsome temper made him an effective leader and helped spark the Haitian Revolution.

+A second meeting, with similar intentions to the ceremony, occurred on the same night at Morne Rouge.
+This gathering of around two hundred enslaved people, mostly those with privileged assignments, was attended by both Jean-Jacques Dessalines and Dutty Boukman.
+During the meeting, a date was selected for the slave uprising along with other specifics.
+This information was disseminated among the plantations of the enslaved drivers and coachmen that attended.